 - Article 32 - Security of process - specifies that personal data should be encrypted.
 IT and Security teams can take measures to encrypt

-data at-restand in-transit - as an example for AWS S3 buckets and RDS instances or Azure storage Blobs and SQL databases, or Google Cloud compute instance disks.
+data at-restand in-transit - as an example for AWS S3 buckets and RDS instances, Azure storage Blobs and SQL databases, or Google Cloud compute instance disks.